mxp0wr/2025_Koch_et_al_human_CD8_target_CagA/README.md

 ## Citation
-If you refer to this work, please consider citing the following paper:
+If you refer to this work, please cite the following paper: